hail-is/hail/docs/tutorial/Tutorial.md

 Congrats!
 If you've made it this far, you're perfectly primed to read the [Overview](hail/overview.html), look through the [Hail objects](hail/hail_objects.html) representing many core concepts in genetics, and check out the many Hail functions defined in the [Python API](https://hail.is/hail/api.html).
 As you use Hail for your own science, we'd love to hear from you on [Gitter chat](https://gitter.im/hail-is/hail) or the [discussion forum](http://discuss.hail.is).

-For reference, here's all the work we did throughout the tutorial combined into one script (this does assume that you've already run tutorial though, as some of the map and filter expression strings like `filter_condition` are defined above.
+For reference, here's all the work we did throughout the tutorial combined into one script (this does assume that you've already run tutorial though, as some of the map and filter expression strings like  filter_condition_ab` are defined above.

     >>> vds_gAB_vCR = (hc.import_vcf(vcf)
     >>>          .split_multi()